nus-cs2030s/2324-s2/docs/vim/tips.md

 ## 5. Recovery Files

 Vim automatically saves the files you are editing into temporary _swap_ files, with the extension `.swp`.
-These files are hidden, so you don't normally see them when you run `ls`.  (_You need to run `ls -a` to view the hidden files_)
+These files are hidden, so you don't normally see them when you run `ls`.
+(You need to run `ls -a` to view the hidden files)

-The swap files are useful if your editing session is disrupted before you save (_e.g., the network is disconnected, you accidentally close the terminal, your OS crashes, etc_).
+The swap files are useful if your editing session is disrupted before you save (_e.g._, the network is disconnected, you accidentally close the terminal, your OS crashes, etc).

 When you launch `vim` to edit a file, say, `foo.c`.  `vim` will check if a swap file `.foo.c.swp` exist.
 If it does, `vim` with display the following